-The above problem, also called \emph{Boolean functional synthesis} in the literature, has several applications; we will just mention two here.
-Skolem functions (and their counterparts, called Herbrand functions) can be thought of as "certificates" that help us independently verify the results of satisfiability checking for Quantified Boolean Formulas, as done in~\cite{jiang}.
-QBF-satisfiability solving is used today in diverse applications~\cite{survey}, from planning to program repair to reactive synthesis and the like.
-Having certificates not only helps to verify correctness of QBF-satisfiability checks, but also has other benefits like providing a feasible plan in a planning problem.
+The above problem, also referred to as \emph{Boolean functional synthesis} in the literature, has several applications; we will just mention two here.
+Skolem functions (and their counterparts, called Herbrand functions) can be thought of as ''certificates" that help us independently verify the results of satisfiability checking for Quantified Boolean Formulas, as done in~\cite{jiang}.
+QBF-satisfiability solving is used today in diverse applications, from planning to program repair to reactive synthesis and the like~\cite{survey}.
+Having certificates not only helps in verifying correctness of QBF-satisfiability results, but also has other benefits like providing a feasible plan in a planning problem.
 Yet another application of Skolem functions is motivated by cryptanalysis.
 Consider a system with a single $2n$-bit unsigned integer input $\mseq{I}$, and two $n$-bit unsigned integer outputs $\mseq{X}_1$ and $\mseq{X}_2$.
-Suppose the relational specification is given as $F_{\mathit{fact}}( \mseq{X}_1, \mseq{X}_2, \mseq{I}) \equiv ((\mseq{I} = \mseq{X}_1\times_{[n]} \mseq{X}_2) \wedge (\mseq{X}_1\neq \mathbf{1}) \wedge (\mseq{X}_2\neq \mathbf{1}))$, where $\times_{[n]}$ denotes $n$-bit unsigned integer multiplication and $\mathbf{1}$ denotes an $n$-bit representation of the integer $1$.
+Suppose the relational specification is given as $\varphi_{\mathit{fact}}( \mseq{X}_1, \mseq{X}_2, \mseq{I}) \equiv ((\mseq{I} = \mseq{X}_1\times_{[n]} \mseq{X}_2) \wedge (\mseq{X}_1\neq \mathbf{1}) \wedge (\mseq{X}_2\neq \mathbf{1}))$, where $\times_{[n]}$ denotes $n$-bit unsigned integer multiplication and $\mathbf{1}$ denotes an $n$-bit representation of the integer $1$.
 This specification can be represented as a Boolean formula of size $\mathcal{O}(n^2)$ over the variables in $\mseq{I}$, $\mseq{X}_1$ and $\mseq{X}_2$.
 Finding Skolem functions for $\mseq{X}_1$ and $\mseq{X}_2$ in terms of $\mseq{I}$ effectively asks us to solve the ($n$-bit) factorization problem.
 Note that if $\mseq{I}$ represents a prime number, there are no values of $\mseq{X}_1,\mseq{X}_2$ that satisfy the specification.
 Hence the specification is technically {\em unrealizable}; yet, it is of significant interest (e.g. in cryptanalysis) to synthesize Skolem functions for $\mseq{X}_1, \mseq{X}_2$ that can be evaluated efficiently.
-It is worth noting that it is an open question whether there are polynomial time algorithms or polynomial sized circuits for integer factorization.
+Note that it is an open question whether there are polynomial time algorithms or even non-uniform polynomial sized circuits for integer factorization.